Germany may be famed for efficiency, but when it comes to bureaucracy, this couldn’t be further from the truth!

 If you missed this step, you can still opt out at a later date by rescinding your denomination.
 Be warned though that this will require another trip to whichever office you visited for your Anmeldung, and will also require a fair amount of additional admin legwork.

 Health insurance is obligatory, and Germany’s social system pays health insurance contributions for those who can’t afford to pay, or who don’t have a working spouse in the case of married couples.

 Medical professionals work for private, for-profit companies.
 There are a myriad of health insurance providers (Krankenkassen) as well as private health insurers (Privater Krankenversicherer, or PKV for short).
-To a newbie, the German healthcare system is confusing beyond belief.
+To a newbie, the healthcare system in Germany is confusing beyond belief.

 Your payroll department at work won’t be able to pay you without details of your insurance scheme.
 This is because your employer is obliged to pay contributions towards your statutory healthcare costs.
 This one catches expats out all the time because it’s one of the most complex topics to tackle.
 Nonetheless, it requires action as one of the first things you must accomplish upon securing a job.

 If you’re self employed, it’s your choice whether to opt out and take a private health insurance policy, or pay into the public health system.